Learn from Foundation Model: Fruit Detection Model without Manual Annotation

-There are still some limitations in SDM-D. While the distilled models for all experimental tasks are competent, they do not yet fully match the accuracy of the reference models trained on extensive human-labeled datasets.
-And the distilled student models with high inference speed, show limited adaptability compared to their foundation model teachers, requiring re-distillation as environmental conditions or task requirements change.
-While the overall zero-shot performance of SDM is satisfying, it occasionally misses detail structures or introduce small, disconnected components that should belong to a single object.
-SDM is designed for generality and does not require any training, which contributes to its convenience but may impact accuracy when handling domains requiring specialized annotations.
-Future research can focus on further improving perception accuracy, enhancing the adaptability of the student small models to various fruit domains and automatic prompt design.
+There are still some limitations in SDM-D. First, the performance of the distilled student models, while competent, does not yet match that of models trained on extensive, fully-supervised datasets.
+And the distilled student models with high inference speed, show limited adaptability compared to their foundation model teachers, requiring redistillation as environmental conditions or task requirements change.
+Second, our pipeline's effectiveness is largely dependent on the capabilities of the pre-trained foundation models (SAM2 and OpenCLIP).
+Errors or biases from these models, especially in scenarios unseen during their training, can propagate into the pseudo-labels and subsequently into the student model.
+Similarly, SDM is designed for generality and does not require any training, which contributes to its convenience but may impact accuracy when handling domains requiring specialized annotations (see Appendix A.1).
+Moreover, while we eliminate per-instance annotation, the system is not fully autonomous, as performance remains sensitive to the expert-driven design of text prompts.
+Regarding the scope of our evaluation, our comparisons focused primarily on other OVD methods, and a broader benchmark against other annotation-light paradigms (e.g., active learning) was not conducted.
+Additionally, while we presented qualitative generalization results on less common crops, a lack of suitable public datasets prevented a rigorous quantitative analysis.

+Looking ahead, these limitations highlight several exciting research avenues.
+Key challenges include enhancing the pipeline's robustness, possibly through efficient fine-tuning of the foundation models, and improving the adaptability of student models to new environments without requiring full re-distillation.
+Investigating the mechanisms behind the observed "distillation improvement" phenomenon is a compelling avenue for future research.
+Finally, developing methods for automatic prompt generation and explore more sophisticated cross-modal alignment techniques that go beyond cosine similarity can enhance the model's robustness and performance in complex, real-world scenes.